-We are the Bladder Cancer Advocacy Network, a nonprofit organization.
+We are the Bladder Cancer Advocacy Network, a U.S. based national nonprofit organization.
 Our friends call us BCAN.
 Like a beacon of hope, we're here to offer help and support.
 Why do we work to raise awareness and money for research?
 The more people know about bladder cancer, the better.
 Finding it early makes it easier to treat.